nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 ### UnboundedAllocator

 An allocator that uses dynamic host or device memory allocation without an upper bound.
 This allocator does not take any user-specified parameters.
+This memory pool is easy to use and is recommended for initial prototyping.
+Once an application is working, switching to a `BlockMemoryPool` instead may help provide additional performance.

 ### BlockMemoryPool

 This is a memory pool which provides a user-specified number of equally sized blocks of memory.
+Using this memory pool provides a way to allocate memory blocks once and reuse the blocks on each subsequent call to an Operator's `compute` method.
+This saves overhead relative to allocating memory again each time `compute` is called.
+For the built-in operators which accept a memory pool parameer, there is a section in it's API docstrings titled "Device Memory Requirements" which provides guidance on the `num_blocks` and `block_size` needed for use with this memory pool.

 - The `storage_type` parameter can be set to determine the memory storage type used by the operator.
 This can be 0 for page-locked host memory (allocated with `cudaMallocHost`), 1 for device memory (allocated with `cudaMalloc`) or 2 for system memory (allocated with C++ `new`).
 - The `block_size` parameter determines the size of a single block in the memory pool in bytes.
 Any allocation requests made of this allocator must fit into this block size.